celery/celery/docs/userguide/remote-tasks.rst

     >>> res.get()
     100

-The output of :program:`celeryd` (or the logfile if enabled) should show the task being executed::
+The output of :program:`celeryd` (or the log file if enabled) should show the task being executed::

     [INFO/MainProcess] Task celery.task.http.HttpDispatchTask